 "I got deported from Aus[tralia] last year - 8th of August, 2016.
 Straight from prison to the immigration centre, to back to where you were born."

-In an interview with Newstalk ZB yesterday, Jones believed begging should be made illegal.
+In an interview with Newstalk ZB on Tuesday, Sir Bob said begging should be made illegal.

 "They're a bloody disgrace.
 They're an eyesore, it's a disgrace in a modern society that fat people - that fat Maoris as they mostly are - are lying on our streets of our city begging," he said.

-The property investor and former politician continued and said: "It baffles me when people say, 'Oh leave them alone'.
+The property investor and former politician added: "It baffles me when people say, 'Oh leave them alone'.
 They should be ashamed of people begging on the streets ...
 I'm ashamed of these people.
 They're a disgrace to the human race."

 "He should try and come out and see what it is like," said one man.